ycpcs/fys100-fall2015/labs/lab03.md

 # Learning goals

-* Use turtle graphics to generate images from simple rules
+* Use turtle graphics and Processing drawing functions to generate images from simple rules
 * Appreciate how self-similarity at varying scales leads to "natural"-looking images
 * Understand how to use a recursive method to generate a fractal image